Capitals rally late, stun top-seeded Panthers 4-2 in Game 1

 Eller wrapped it up with an empty-netter with 49 seconds left.

-Claude Giroux and Sam Bennett scored for Florida, which has not won the opening game of a postseason series since 1997.
-Bobrovsky stopped 34 shots for the Panthers, the Presidents’ Trophy winners after an NHL-best 122 points in the regular season — and saw the home-ice advantage slip away in their playoff opener.
+Claude Giroux and Sam Bennett scored for Florida.
+Bobrovsky stopped 34 shots for the Panthers, the Presidents’ Trophy winners after an NHL-best 122 points in the regular season – and saw the home-ice advantage slip away in their playoff opener.

 Game 2 is Thursday, back in Florida.